z-dot/oaisi/src/pages/about.md

 ---
 layout: ../layouts/Layout.astro
+title: 'About'
 ---
 In Summer 2024, the former OxAI Safety and Governance team decided to spin out into an independent organisation: OAISI, the Oxford AI Safety Initiative.
+(We pronounce it *oh-eh-see*.)

 We hold that:
 1. The AI safety community - particularly at the undergraduate level - at Oxford would benefit from an organisation specifically trying to support research and education in AI safety here.